-Society rightly expects to consistently receive a reliable supply of electricity at the flick of a switch, which is why the Company strives to exceed its regulatory price control commitments and will continue to do so for RIIO-ED2.
-The Company serves its customers with 99.99% reliability levels for 40p per day, protecting the most vulnerable and ensuring supply to critical sites such as hospitals, nursing homes, water treatment works and food supply businesses.
+Society rightly expects to consistently receive a reliable supply of electricity at the flick of a switch, which is why the Company strived to exceed its regulatory price control commitments.
+The Company serves its customers with 99.99% reliability levels protecting the most vulnerable and ensuring supply to critical sites such as hospitals, nursing homes, water treatment works and food supply businesses.